Nmap from Beginner to Advanced [Updated 2021]

 Nmap is a very common tool, and it is available for both the command line interface and the graphical user interface.
 The objective of this article is to create a handbook that contains all of the necessary information about Nmap and its usage.
-To provide an overview of the article, in this piece I’ll go over:

 - Introduction to Nmap